julkaar9/pynimate/docs/guide/starter.md

 2015   2.5   2     3.5
 ```
 ### Pandas setup
-Use pandas to import your data and the time column to index.
+Use pandas to import your data and set the time column as index.
 ```python
 import pandas as pd
 df = pd.read_csv('data'csv').set_index('time')